webtactics/jamestaylorsolicitor.com.au/pages/home.md

 # James Taylor Bathurst Solicitor – Criminal and Family Law Lawyer
 **James Taylor Bathurst Solicitor is a Criminal and Family Law Lawyer offering specialist advice and or representation in Criminal and Family Law matters and services in all areas of law including Conveyancing, Wills Probate and Administration.**

-James has been a practicing solicitor for more than 30 years.
+James Tatlor has been a practicing solicitor for more than 30 years.

 *“Being contacted by the police about a criminal offence, attending the police station, receiving court attendance notices for criminal and driving offences or any other involvement in traffic matters can be a concerning and worrying experience.*